Services » Content Management

 Perfect to display a page of images for events, tours of your business, or just anything you'd like to share with visitors.

 I have two different versions of this calendar.
 One is for events that happen elsewhere (like bands visiting venues), and another one for places where events happen at your establishment.

 A simple store to add and sell physical products.

 Pixel Works gives you the opportunity to optimize your site for better search engine rankings by allowing you to modify your page title and meta description tags for each page.

-Sharing your site is easy with human friendly URLs and duplicate content is not likely because of a special tag (canonical) in the page that notifies search engines which pages to index.
+Sharing your site is easy with human friendly URLs and duplicate content is not likely because of a special code (canonical tag) in the page code that notifies search engines which pages to index.

 If you're sharing your site content on social media there are special meta tags (Open Graph) embedded in your pages that those networks look for when they create the snippet in your news feed.